Trump's Asia trip: Stops in Japan, China and beyond

 Hawaii

-Trump will pay a visit to the Aloha State on Friday, according to the White House.
-He’s going to be briefed by the U.S. Pacific Command and will also visit the memorial to the U.S.S.
+Trump left for the Aloha State on Friday.
+Trump was briefed by the U.S. Pacific Command and visited the memorial to the U.S.S.
 Arizona, a ship which sank during World War II.

 Japan

-The president will play golf with Japanese Prime Minister Shinzo Abe and world No. 4 golfer Hideki Matsuyama at a country club on the first day of his Nov.
-5 through Nov.
-7 visit, Kyodo News reported.
+The president played golf with Japanese Prime Minister Shinzo Abe and world No. 4 golfer Hideki Matsuyama on Sunday.

+Trump tweeted a video of him playing, writing, "Playing golf with Prime Minister Abe and Hideki Matsuyama, two wonderful people!"

-Trump hosted Abe at Mar-A-Lago earlier this year and they golfed together.
+Trump hosted Abe at Mar-A-Lago earlier this year and they golfed together at the time.

-“Pen-Pineapple-Apple-Pen (PPAP)” singer Pikotaro is also set to perform during a Nov.
-6 dinner, according to Newsweek.
+“Pen-Pineapple-Apple-Pen (PPAP)” singer Pikotaro also shared photos of himself with Trump and Abe at a dinner on Facebook Monday.

-Abe, according to the release, “will also host the President for a meeting with the families of Japanese citizens abducted by the North Korean regime.”
+Trump also met with families of Japanese abductees taken by North Korea on Monday, Reuters reported.

-In a Monday call, Abe and Trump "affirmed the importance of promoting a free and open Indo-Pacific region and maintaining close coordination between the United States and Japan, and with the international community, to maximize pressure on North Korea," according to a White House readout.
+In an Oct.
+30 call, Abe and Trump "affirmed the importance of promoting a free and open Indo-Pacific region and maintaining close coordination between the United States and Japan, and with the international community, to maximize pressure on North Korea," according to a White House readout.

 South Korea